Merkleize/pymatt/examples/vault/README.md

 - `withdraw`: Completes the withdrawal from the vault; will fail if the timelock of 10 blocks is not satisfied.

 The `scripts` folder has some example of interactions with the vault.

+## Minivault

+A simplified construction that only uses `OP_CHECKCONTRACTVERIFY` (without using `OP_CHECKTEMPLATEVERIFY`) is implemented in [minivault_contracts.py](minivault_contracts.py).
+It has all the same features of the full construction, except that the final withdrawal must necessarily go entirely to a single P2TR address.

+Check out [test_minivault.py](../../tests/test_minivault.py) to see how it would be used.